How to install Bludit CMS with Apache on Ubuntu 24.04

 http://bludit.example.com

-Create an admin account and continue.
+Create an administrator account and continue with the setup.

 That should do it!